s15n/par-lang/README.md

 Par code has two main syntactic categories: **expressions** and **processes**.
 The process syntax is more general, but less convenient for many situations.
 Still, it's needed in others.
-It's important we **first understand the process syntax,** because most of the expression syntax can be considered a _syntax sugar_ on top of the process syntax.
+It's important we **first understand process syntax,** because most of expression syntax can be considered a _syntax sugar_ on top of process syntax.

 ### Channel spawning